alexparkinson1/CV/README.md

 ## Alexandra Parkinson

 I'm Alexandra but feel free to call me Alex!
 What I lack in experience I more than make up for in enthusiasm.
 I have a passion for code, design and reading a lot of books (Seriously, I read the twilight saga in 4 days, how embarrassing).
-To be able to work in an enviroment where I can improve my skills in code and design would be ideal.
-I heavily enjoy working in teams in a friendly, learning enviroment.
+To be able to work in an environment where I can improve my skills in code and design would be ideal.
+I heavily enjoy working in teams in a friendly, learning environment.

 ## Skills